Ecommerce-Enablers-Pte-Ltd/xmrit-hub/docs/FOLLOW_UP.md

   ],
   "unresolved": [
     /* Follow-ups that are:
-       - Status: "backlog", "todo", or "in_progress", OR
+       - Status: "todo", or "in_progress", OR
        - Status: "done"/"cancelled" but no resolvedAtSlideId, OR
        - Status: "done"/"cancelled" but resolved in the future (after current slide date)
        - Created on or before current slide date */